College of BILSA Awards and Nominations

 This award acknowledges an individual who has demonstrated noteworthy career success.
 The outstanding alumnus contributed to a body of knowledge that advances a profession through research or professional activities, has made a significant contribution to society in the form of philanthropic contributions, or has demonstrated visionary thinking and actions.
 This recipient must be an alumnus of the UW-Platteville College of BILSA or its predecessors (College of BIC, College of Ag).
 Current College of BILSA employees are not eligible for the award.
 Posthumous nominations will not be accepted.

 This award acknowledges extraordinary contributions to the College by a current employee with less than 10 years of service to the college.
 He or she should have demonstrated excellence of performance in their job tasks.
 In addition, the person will have gone above and beyond job expectations to provide outstanding service to the College.
 Secondary consideration is given for service to the university and/or community.
-Nominations are due April 1st each year.
 Posthumous nominations will not be accepted.

 This award acknowledges extraordinary contributions to the College by a current or former employee with 10 years or more service to the College.
 He or she should have demonstrated excellence of performance in their job tasks.
 In addition, the person will have gone above and beyond job expectations to provide outstanding service to the College.
 Secondary consideration is given for service to the university and/or community.
-Nominations are due April 1st each year.
 Posthumous nominations will not be accepted.

 The Thomas and Lee Ann Lindahl Teaching Excellence Award recognizes faculty and instructional academic staff in the College of BILSA who demonstrate high teaching standards and clearly demonstrate a commitment to students.